neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

   start=Executioner
   end=Postprocessors

-Finally, we add a postprocessor to evaluate the total heat source computed by OpenMC.
+Finally, we add a postprocessor to evaluate the total heat source computed by OpenMC and query other parts of the solution.

 !listing /tutorials/dagmc/openmc.i
   block=Postprocessors